 He threw open his bedroom door.
-‘How is she?’ he demanded, striding inside.
+‘How is she?’
+He strode inside.

 Fera looked up with a grin.
 Lord Tyron’s heart leapt into his throat at the sight of her.
 She was almost aglow in the sunlight pouring through the window.
 Then he lowered his eyes and his heart beat hard in his neck